Skip to content

 Thanks to Dee for telling me about this video!

-1. paul gray says
+1. paul gray Avatar

 this shows when a member of the herd is attacked poticulaly a young offspring, if a buffaloe herd can surouned the attacking lions ,they can defend the calf very effectively, buffaloe are magnificent animals and i look 4ward to seeing them in future documentarys.

-2. BERTRAND from France says
+2. BERTRAND from France Avatar

 THaNK you so much